Our Core Values

 -

-We create art in response to certain politics simply because we don’t consider it “political”, we just feel it’s the right thing to do.
+We create art in response to the world simply because we don’t consider it “political”, we just feel it’s the right thing to do.
 No progress was ever made by being quiet.
 “Use it or lose it” in this context means using our constitutional freedom of speech — with art — and doing so in public space.
 As women and non-binary people, we also believe that merely the act of creation of any imagery can be construed as a political act.
 But we didn’t create that concept, the patriarchy did.

 -